WakeFoil and Surf Foil Buyer's Guide

 What is Wakefoiling and Foil Surfing?

-Wake Foiling and Surf Foiling are relatively new sports that have taken the boating industry by storm.
+Wakefoils and Surf Foils have taken the boating industry by storm.
 The sensation of riding a foil 2-4 feet out of the water feels similar to the best powder day of your life on a snowboard or skis.
-It’s effortless, and the feeling can quickly make foiling the best part of any day out on the lake.
+It’s effortless, and the feeling can quickly make wakefoiling the best part of any day out on the lake.

-One of the best parts about foiling is that you can do it in any water condition and behind any type of boat.
-The foils are designed to rise above the water at a certain speed (faster for Wake foils, and a slower speed for Surf foils) which makes it feel like you’re flying or floating above the water.
+One of the best parts about foiling is that you can do it in just about any water condition and behind just about any boat.
+The foils are designed to rise above the water at a certain speed (faster for Wakefoils, and a slower speed for Surf foils) which makes it feel like you’re flying or floating above the water.

 Now that you have a basic understanding of what a wake and surf foil is, let’s go over a few of the key points.

 Wakefoiling and Foil Surfing is a completely different sensation compared to wakeboarding or wakesurfing.
 It feels like flying, floating, or a deep powder day at the mountain.

 Rise above the choppy water.
 A foil set provides that buttery smooth feeling all day long, no matter how rough the water is making it a great option for afternoon sessions when the water is too rough for wakesurfing or wakeboarding.

 Today’s Wake and Surf hydrofoils are extremely efficient, which means you can get up and foil at slower speeds.

 Where do I ride my Wakefoil or Surf Foil?
 You can ride your hydrofoil behind any type of boat and even a jet ski.

 How Does a Wakefoil Work?
 Foil Design and Hydrodynamics 101